danielgerlag/workflow-core/docs/docs/sagas.md

         })
 ```

-## Expressing a saga in JSON
+## Expressing a saga in JSON or YAML

-A saga transaction can be expressed in JSON, by using the `WorkflowCore.Primitives.Sequence` step and setting the `Saga` parameter to `true`.
+A saga transaction can be expressed in JSON or YAML, by using the `WorkflowCore.Primitives.Sequence` step and setting the `Saga` parameter to `true`.

 The compensation steps can be defined by specifying the `CompensateWith` parameter.